 The Room Crowded to Excess

-On that December morning in the hotel, George Bartley agreed to let his wife perform on their return from Boston.
-On the fixed date, the Bartleys arrived and an eager audience crowded the room.
-The chosen venue was Morgan’s Coffee House, according to James Hammond Trumbull in The memorial history of Hartford County, Connecticut, 1633-1884, Volume 1.
+George Bartley agreed to let his wife perform on their return from Boston.
+On the fixed date, the Bartleys arrived and an eager audience crowded the room at Morgan’s Coffee House, according to James Hammond Trumbull in The memorial history of Hartford County, Connecticut, 1633-1884, Volume 1.

 Sarah Bartley read from Milton and Shakespeare, and Clapp tells us “they were highly approved.”
-Theater-loving Hartford residents found out when the Bartleys would next appear in Boston and invited them both to perform.
-They agreed.
+The Bartleys agreed to perform again in Hartford after their next Boston engagement.

-No sooner was the announcement made that they would appear, wrote Clapp, “than the rigid and puritanical part of the community set up an outcry against these repeated innovations.”
+No sooner was the announcement made, wrote Clapp, “than the rigid and puritanical part of the community set up an outcry against these repeated innovations.”

-That would be Ebenezer Huntington, an ex-soldier who rose from private to lieutenant colonel during the Revolutionary War.
+That would be Ebenezer Huntington, an ex-soldier who served as lieutenant colonel during the Revolutionary War.

-Huntington was considered the best disciplinarian of the revolution’s leaders.
+Huntington had a reputation as the best disciplinarian of the revolution’s leaders.
 After the war, Gov. Samuel Huntington appointed him “a general” of Connecticut, and in that capacity he resolved to enforce the law against early American theater.

 The Bartleys got a warm reception when they arrived in Hartford a second time.
 The hour of the performance approached, the audience crowded the room, and the Bartleys prepared to perform.
 At that moment a letter arrived from Huntington, telling the hotel landlord he would prosecute the Bartleys if they proceeded.